AndresSern/holbertonschool-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 ### 8-uppercase.py

-*Write a function that prints a string in uppercase followed by a new line.*
+*Function that prints a string in uppercase followed by a new line.*

 1. Prototype: def uppercase(str):
 2. Only use no more than 2 print functions with string format